May the Gods be by your side, warmth in your heart, health in your body & strength in your mind.

 The Dining Room is the room we spend most of our time in during the Winter Holy Days.

-The dining room can be a great space to perform pagan magic, as it is a place of nourishment, connection, and community.
+The dining room can be a great space to perform pagan magick, as it is a place of nourishment, connection, and community.
 Here are some types of pagan magic that can be performed in the dining room:

 -